ValerieBecquart/project4website/README.md

 It can be accessed through the following link: https://utopia-utopiasite-kevinvandeputte-tm.cloud.okteto.net/

 ## Game
 Since the game is built in a WebGL format, we were able to load it using an iframe.
-Hosting however, has not been done using Docker and Okteto because the build would not allow it.
+Hosting of the game itself however, has not been done using Docker and Okteto because the build would not allow it.
 Instead we used Netlify to host the game, and then load it on the web app.
 The repository used can be found [here](https://github.com/ValerieBecquart/unitybuild), and the game itself can be accessed through [this](https://cozy-baklava-a40b81.netlify.app/) link.